-15 1 Introduction
+1 Introduction

 The field of tectonic geomorphology is increasingly employing computer-based algorithms for displaying and analyzing digital topographic data (Whittaker et al., 2008; Kirby and Whipple, 2012; Zhou et al., 2015; Whipple et al., 2016).
-As a result, broad scale tectonic geomorphology toolboxes for automated high-level stream channel analysis and landscape evolution have been rapidly evolving (e.g., TopoToolbox, Topographic Analysis Kit (TAK), Stream Channel and Floodplain Metric Toolbox, etc.) (Whipple et al., 2007; Schwanghart and Scherler, 2014; Hopkins et al., 2018; Forte and Whipple, 2019).
-Several relatively complete and distinct sets of computational tools and libraries also exist for completing an array of complex topographic and fault zone analysis at the fault zone and outcrop scale [e.g., SPARTA, Structure-from-Motion, etc.] (Westoby et al., 2012; Bemis et al., 2014; Hodge et al., 2019], including those that attempt to resolve the full 3D slip vector (Mackenzie and Elliot, 2017).
+As a result, broad scale tectonic geomorphology toolboxes for automated high-level stream channel analysis and landscape evolution have been rapidly evolving [e.g., TopoToolbox, Topographic Analysis Kit (TAK), Stream Channel and Floodplain Metric Toolbox, etc.] (Whipple et al., 2007; Schwanghart and Scherler, 2014; Hopkins et al., 2018; Forte and Whipple, 2019).
+Several relatively complete and distinct sets of computational tools and libraries also exist for completing an array of complex topographic and fault zone analysis at the outcrop scale [e.g., SPARTA, Structure-from-Motion, etc.] (Westoby et al., 2012; Bemis et al., 2014; Hodge et al., 2019).

-These toolboxes are important because fault zones can be extraordinarily complex and require methods for systematically estimating net slip and slip rates across them (Fossen and Rotevatn, 2016).
+This is important because fault zones can be extraordinarily complex and require a method for systematically estimating net slip and slip rates across them (Fossen and Rotevatn, 2016).
 Where original landform geometries are known or can be inferred, fault scarp profiles from GPS surveys or transects across high-resolution digital elevation models (DEMs) can be used to characterize components of fault slip (DeLong et al., 2010; Spencer, 2010; Klimczak et al., 2018).
 The deformation within these fault zones can be spatially and temporally variable, thus motivating the analysis of large numbers of faults over broad areas (Wallace, 1977; Avouac, 1993; Villamor and Berryman, 2001; Personius et al., 2017; Pérouse and Wernicke, 2017).
-In most cases, where along-strike variability in slip and/or slip rate are observed, multiple measurements from the same fault are required to delineate the slip history of one feature.
+In most cases, where along-strike variability in slip and/or slip rate are observed, multiple measurements from the same fault are required just to delineate the slip history of one feature.

-Light Detection and Ranging (LiDAR) can be used to identify submeter scale geomorphic features (Dong, 2015).
+When Light Detection and Ranging (LiDAR) data have adequate resolution, the images can be used to identify submeterscale geomorphic features from a workstation.
 Currently, this is done by analyzing individual profiles across fault scarps, manually picking fault components on distance vs. elevation plots, calculating statistics and regressions for each, and then running unique analyses for each profile, which is both tedious and time consuming.

-In this paper we introduce a new Python-based graphical user interface (GUI), the Monte Carlo Slip Statistics Toolkit (MC-SST), that streamlines and improves on the approach for calculating slip statistics from fault scarps present in high-resolution digital elevation models (DEMs).
-We describe the basic functionality of MCSST and provide a representative example of the potential utility of this approach for selecting and analyzing fault scarps across a 25 km-wide transect of distributed normal faulting.
+In this paper we introduce a new Python-based graphical user interface (GUI), The Monte Carlo Slip Statistics Toolkit (MC-SST), that streamlines and improves on the approach for calculating slip statistics from fault scarps present in high-resolution digital elevation models (DEMs).
+We describe the basic functionality of MCSST and provide a representative example of the potential utility of this approach for selecting and analyzing fault scarps across a 25 km-wide transect.
 Using this approach, hundreds of profiles can be analyzed in a few hours, allowing for efficient analysis of spatial and temporal patterns of deformation.
 The methodology also allows for easy visualization of slip statistics on the original fault profiles in GIS so that spatial patterns of fault slip can be identified and anomalous values quickly identified and interrogated.
 A detailed user manual that lays out step-by-step usage of these tools and discusses how the underlying functions and algorithms work is included as a supplement and within the code repository.